reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 ### Task 3: Define a data model

-A relational data warehouse typically consists of *fact* and *dimension* tables.
-The fact tables contain numeric measures you can aggregate to analyze business performance (for example, sales revenue), and the dimension tables contain attributes of the entities by which you can aggregate the data (for example, product, customer, or time).
-In a Microsoft Fabric data warehouse, you can use these keys to define a data model that encapsulates the relationships between the tables.
+In this task, you will create a relational data warehouse consisting of fact and dimension tables, where fact tables hold numeric measures for analysis and dimension tables store entity attributes.
+You'll define relationships between tables in Microsoft Fabric to build a data model for efficient business performance analysis.

 1. At the bottom of the page in the data warehouse, select the **Model** tab.